kexiZeroing/kexiZeroing.github.io/src/blog/http-cookies-explained-and-security.md

 ```

 ### Content Security Policy
 Configuring Content Security Policy involves adding the `Content-Security-Policy` HTTP header to a web page and giving it values to control what resources the user agent is allowed to load for that page.
-If the site doesn't offer the CSP header, browsers likewise use the standard same-origin policy.
+CSP is typically set on every HTML page’s HTTP response, and it applies to that entire page.
 A properly designed Content Security Policy helps protect a page against a cross-site scripting attack.
 There are specific directives for a wide variety of types of items, so that each type can have its own policy, including fonts, frames, images, audio and video media, scripts, and workers.

 ```
 Content-Security-Policy: default-src 'self'; script-src 'self' cdn.example.com; img-src 'self' img.example.com; style-src 'self';